hekailiang/squirrel/README.md

 	visitor.convertDotFile("SnakeStateMachine");
 	```
 * **State Machine Import**
-**UntypedStateMachineImporter** can be used to import state machine SCXML-similar definition which can be exported by SCXMLVisitor or hand-writing definition.
-UntypedStateMachineImporter will build a UntypedStateMachineBuilder according to the definition which can later create state machine instances.
+**UntypedStateMachineImporter** can be used to import state machine SCXML-similar definition which was  exported by SCXMLVisitor or handwriting definition.
+UntypedStateMachineImporter will build a UntypedStateMachineBuilder according to the definition which can later be used to create state machine instances.
 	```java
 	UntypedStateMachineBuilder builder = new UntypedStateMachineImporter().importDefinition(scxmlDef);
 	ATMStateMachine stateMachine = builder.newAnyStateMachine(ATMState.Idle);
 	```
+*Note: The UntypedStateMachineImporter provided an XML-style to define the state machine just like the state machine builder API or declarative annotations.
+The SCXML-similar definition is not equal to standard SCXML.*
 * **Save/Load State Machine Data**
 User can save data of state machine when state machine is in idle status.
 	``` java